-"Hidden Figures" Actress Taraji P. Henson's Great-Great Uncle was First to Reach the North Pole
+"Hidden Figures" Actress Taraji P. Henson's Ancestor was First to Reach the North Pole

 The "Hidden Figures" actress has a relative in her family tree who made a great contribution to science by being the first to reach the North Pole.